hanzhi713/Parametric-Roulette/README.tex.md

    6. Change other settings
 6. Finally, export your customized parametric roulette by clicking "save", "save to PNG" or "save to GIF" (on the dropdown)

 Alternatively, you can start from a config given in any examples above and tweak settings.
+To load a config (a JSON file), use the "Load Config" button on the left panel to upload your .json config.

 ### What are "signs"?